samcodes2/SQL-Queries/README.md

 --it ran anyway, but we only have 10 customers.
-Need FOREIGN KEYS alter table Orders add foreign key (CustomerId) references Customer(Id) --make sure the CustomerID references the 'Id' column from Customer table
+Need FOREIGN KEYS alter table Orders add foreign key (CustomerId) references Customer(Id) --Customer(Id) = from the 'Customer' table, use 'Id'

 --gives us an error now. good. preserves the RELATIONS between data alter table Orders